 Registering a Trailer in Florida

-New residents must register their vehicles within ten days of establishing residency in Florida.
-Registrations are handled by Florida Highway Safety and Motor Vehicles Department in the county where the owner resides.
+New residents must register their vehicles within ten days of residency in Florida.
+Registrations are handled by the Florida Highway Safety and Motor Vehicles Department in the county where the owner resides.
 A list of administrative offices can be found on the main FLHSMV site.

 What Paperwork Is Required To Register a Trailer in Florida?